-- A. Select drive.
-The default is I: - B. Input the network storage directory in the text box.
-Check "Remember" to remember it - C. Check "Anonymous" to access the network directory in guest mode (Username: Guest, no password).
-This needs the server to permit anonymous access. - D. Username and password.
-Check "Remember" to save them - E. Check to automatically connect to the network directory at every power on - F. Connect or disconnect to the network directory manually
+- A. Input the network storage directory in the text box.
+Check "Remember" to remember it - B. Check "Anonymous" to access the network directory in guest mode (Username: Guest, no password).
+This needs the server to permit anonymous access. - C. Username and password.
+Check "Remember" to save them - D. Check to automatically connect to the network directory at every power on - E. Connect or disconnect to the network directory manually

-32.5.4 Web Server
+35.3.4 Web Server

-The SDS2000X HD includes a web server function, you can access and control the oscilloscope using a web browser.
-See the section "Web Browser" for details about remote control operation.
+The SDS6000A includes a web server function, you can access and control the oscilloscope using a web browser.
+See the section "Web Browser" for details about remote control.

-Perform Utility > Menu > I/O > Web Server to set the password to control the instrument.
+Perform Utility > I/O > Web Server to set the password to control the instrument.

 The password length is limited to 20 bytes.

-32.5.5 Emulation
+35.3.5 Emulation